 Kailasa Temple in Ellora Caves is an extraordinary Shiva temple.
-It is hundreds of years old.
+It is 1,250 years old.
 The temple is a monolithic structure of basalt stone.
 Beautiful carved sculptures fill the temple.
 There are 32 caves in Ellora.
-Kailasa Temple is in cave no. 16.
+Kailasa Temple is in the sixteenth cave.
+It represents Kailasa or Kailash, the Himalayan abode of Lord Shiva.

 The picture shows elephants spraying water on Gajalakshmi.
 This magnificent panel is in front of the entrance gate.
-The goddess is sitting on a double louts in kshirsagar (Milk Ocean).
+The goddess is sitting on a double lotus in kshirsagar (milk ocean).
 She is the goddess of fortune and wealth.
-The two small elephants are filling the vessels with water.
+The two small elephants are filling vessels with water.
+The elephants flanking her are shown pouring water from their trunk over the goddess.
+This aspect is representative of prosperity, good luck, and abundance.
+Gajalakshmi motifs are common in Hindu iconography.

 Construction of the Temple